backupbrew/switchbrew/NCM services.md

 change after NAX0 recreation.

 Manually modifying the content in the NAX0(starting at offset 0x4000) results in different output data being returned by this cmd.
+Changing any data within the first 0x10-bytes results in the entire 0x10-byte block changing.

 See GetEntrySize for the total size readable with this.